cado-security/product-help/docs/cado-response/discovery-import/import/aws/aws-s3.md

 Alternatively, you can create an [AWS Access and Secret Key](https://aws.amazon.com/blogs/security/wheres-my-secret-access-key/) then use a Desktop GUI tool such as [Cyberduck](https://cyberduck.io/) to easily upload files from your desktop, with support for functionality such as resuming failed uploads.

-If you create an Access/Secret for uploading data to S3, we reccomend you scope the access by:
+If you create an Access/Secret for uploading data to S3, we recommend you scope the access by:
 - Giving the associated role [write-only](https://stackoverflow.com/questions/15076645/amazon-s3-write-only-access) access to a single s3 bucket
 - Use [temporary credentials](https://docs.cyberduck.io/protocols/s3/) if possible